Matvik/yii2-model-gallery/docs/GUIDE-en.md

                 ],
                 // Default images for different sizes.
 Shown when
                 // method getGalleryImageFirstUrl() is used, but there are no images attached to this model.
-                // If not specified, a default image from the this extension is taken.
+                // If not specified, a default image from this extension is taken.
                 'defaultImages' => [
                     'preview' => Yii::getAlias('@web/images/default.png'),
                     'small' => 'https://domain.com/logo.png',